ts2002/podcast-nlp-analysis/README.md

 The process of EDA and pandas dataset creation can be found in EDA.ipynb.

-The write up can be found in NLP_Project_Paper.
+The write up can be found in NLP_Project_Paper.md or hosted online [here](https://ts2002.github.io/NLP/NLP_Project_Paper.htm.html)
+- GitHub is un-centering the divs which are centered in the markdown.